Head-To-Head Review: KE (BEKE) versus Its Competitors

-KE (NYSE: BEKE) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it weigh in compared to its peers?
-We will compare KE to similar businesses based on the strength of its institutional ownership, earnings, analyst recommendations, valuation, risk, profitability and dividends.
+KE (NYSE: BEKE) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it weigh in compared to its competitors?
+We will compare KE to similar businesses based on the strength of its dividends, profitability, analyst recommendations, earnings, institutional ownership, valuation and risk.

-This table compares KE and its peers’ net margins, return on equity and return on assets.
+This table compares KE and its competitors top-line revenue, earnings per share and valuation.

 |KE